IainMF/Mens_Rights_NZ/Issues/State Obligations.md

 > Article  2  also  imposes  a  due  diligence  obligation  on  States  parties  to  prevent  discrimination  by  private  actors.
 In  some  cases,  a  private  actor’s  acts or  omission of  acts  may be attributed  to  the State  under  international law. **States parties  are  thus  obliged  to  ensure  that  private  actors  do  not  engage  in  discrimination  against  women  as  defined  in  the  Convention.**  The  appropriate  measures  that  States  parties  are  obliged  to  take  include  the  regulation  of  the  activities  of  private  actors  with  regard  to  education,  employment  and  health  policies  and  practices,  working  conditions  and  work standards,  and  other  areas  in  which  private  actors  provide  services  or  facilities,  such  as  banking and housing.
 CEDAW GR 28 - p.13

+> Subparagraph (d)  establishes an  obligation of States parties to abstain  from  engaging  in  any  act or  practice  of  direct  or  indirect discrimination  against  women.
+States  parties must  ensure that State institutions, agents, laws and policies do not directly or explicitly  discriminate  against  women.
+They  must  also  ensure  that  any  laws,  policies  or  actions  that  have the effect or result of generating discrimination are abolished.
+CEDAW GR 28 - p.35

 **See page on discrimination for more about discrimination.**